 4. Be comfortable with being uncomfortable

 Collaboration can be uncomfortable, particularly at the start, but with the right processes and techniques, it quickly moves into something productive and fruitful.
-We thought that this slide from frog showing their interpretation of the collaborative process sums it up brilliantly.
+This slide from frog showing their interpretation of the collaborative process sums it up brilliantly.